October is Mental Health Month

 To anyone thinking about taking part in One Foot Forward, I say ‘Do it!’.
 You get to enjoy the fresh air and get your blood moving.
 It’s also a fun community thing.
 Above all, it helps raise funds and awareness that help is out there if you need support for your mental health.”

-Sign up now and join Paul in One Foot Forward 2023.
+Register now and join Paul in One Foot Forward 2024.

 Solidarity Wall